SEPTA Route 104: Bus service

 For many years, bus service operated along the entire length of West Chester Pike between 69th Street Transportation Center and the terminus of the Pike, just east of West Chester Borough, where West Chester Pike and Paoli Pike merge to form Gay Street (from the westbound direction) and Market Street (from the eastbound direction).
 Service operated via Gay Street, New Street, and Market Street, laying over on Market just east of New.

 In the late 1990s, selected weekday peak hour short-turn trips were extended from the center of Newtown Square in Delaware County to serve the Newtown Square Corporate Campus just west of the center of town.

 In 2002, service was extended to serve West Chester University, eliminating a 10- to 15-minute walk not just for college students, but also for residents of the borough's south end neighborhoods.
 This eliminated the simple loop routing that had been in effect for many years previously.

 In addition, a new evening routing operated directly into the Edgmont Square Shopping Center, a rapidly developing retail complex in Edgmont Township, just west of the Edgmont/Newtown township boundary.

+On March 23, 2023, SEPTA released a new draft plan for Bus Revolution, SEPTA's bus network redesign.
+As part of the plan, Route 104 trips deviating off West Chester Pike would be eliminated.
+The final plan, approved on May 23, 2024, retained this change.